-31. Will a grant cover Fixtures and Fittings?
+29. Will a grant cover Fixtures and Fittings?

 A grant will only be awarded towards eligible capital expenditure.
 Removable fittings and equipment are not classed as capital expenditure.
 The priority for this Fund is assisting with capital buildings works, which tend to be harder to fund, whereas match funding and donations in kind tend to be more easily obtained for such smaller items.
+Check the eligible and ineligible list of items below.